openvinotoolkit/openvino/docs/Documentation/torch_compile.md

 Architecture
 #################

-The ``torch.compile`` feature is part of PyTorch 2.0, which has reduced more than 2000 Ops, introducing a set of around 250 primitive Ops, as well as simplyfied Op semantics.

-``torch.compile`` is based on:
+The ``torch.compile`` feature is part of PyTorch 2.0, and is based on:

 * **TorchDynamo** - a Python-level JIT that hooks into the frame evaluation API in CPython, (PEP 523) to dynamically modify Python bytecode right before it is executed (PyTorch operators